Vancouver region Interstate 5 - Transit ridership

 Transit ridership

-WSDOT works with transit agencies in major urban areas throughout the state to collect data on the number of transit vehicles and passengers that pass specific points on select urban highway corridors, including the I-5 corridor in the Vancouver region between the I-205 interchange and the Columbia River.
+WSDOT works with transit agencies in major urban areas throughout the state to collect data on the number of transit vehicles and passengers that pass specific points on select urban highway corridors, including I-5 in the Vancouver region between the I-205 interchange and the Columbia River.
 WSDOT combines this data with its highway vehicle and person throughput data to produce the measures below.
-For more information on how WSDOT calculates vehicle and person throughput, see WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).
+For more information on how WSDOT calculates vehicle and person throughput, refer to WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).

 Source: WSDOT Public Transportation Office.